Where do Ajosshis Come From? Part 2: The Colonial Origins of the South Korean Military

 As an aside, in my opinion, that was why Larry Summers deserved to lose his job for his remarks.
 Not that he was necessarily wrong.
 It was that by virtue of his widely circulated speech, he had legitimized “women can’t do math” in the minds of many, regardless of what he actually meant or believed.
 (And that people in authority have to be aware of not what their words say, but of what their words will do.)

-P.S.
-Having my blog posts regularly copied and pasted by others myself, normally I’d be loathe to paste an entire article here, but it was of an annoying length that made simply giving excerpts difficult, but pasting all of it too much.
-After much time and repeated links wasted on trying the former, I plumped for the latter in the end!
+(Note: Having my blog posts regularly copied and pasted by others myself, normally I’d be loathe to paste an entire article here.
+But it was of an annoying length that made simply giving excerpts difficult, yet pasting all of it too much.
+After much time and repeated links wasted on trying the former, I gave up and chose the latter!)